amir-bio/amirha.com-2021/README.md

 - Create production bundle using `esbuild`
 - Use `Web Test Runner` as test runner (instead of usual `jest`)
 - `pnpm` as package manager
-- Github Pages, deployed via Github workflows (Compared to Gitlab pages and Gitlab CI last time)
+- Deployed via Github Pages (Compared to Gitlab pages and Gitlab CI last time)
 - Use Chakra UI component library
 - (Some) Animations
 - [ ] Dark/Light colour themes